 Clinical Solutions revenue was \$4.8 million for the 2020 Successor Period, \$1.3 million for the 2019 Successor Period, and minimal for the 2019 Predecessor Period.
-The increase in Clinical Solutions revenue was primarily attributable, in roughly equal measure, to an increased volume of customers and higher average revenue per customer.
+The increase in Clinical Solutions revenue was primarily attributable to an increased number of customers and higher average revenue per customer.
 Clinical Solutions products were introduced beginning in 2017.